UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 * Lev Lafayette has worked as an HPC sysadmin for since 2007, first at the Victorian Partnership for Advanced Computing, now at the University of Melbourne.
 Has worked in IT since 1999.
 * Has taught approximately 175 day-long classes at 17 different research institutions across Australia since 2012.
 * Collects degrees for fun.
-* Stalk me at: http://levlafayette.com/ or https://www.linkedin.com/in/levlafayette
+* Stalk him at: http://levlafayette.com/ or https://www.linkedin.com/in/levlafayette
+-- *Slide End* --

+-- *Slide* --
+### Welcome to the Introduction to Spartan HPC Course cont..
+* David Perry is an engineer and scientist, and completed his PhD "Temporal Processing in the Deafened Auditory Cortex" in 2003.
+He's since worked in bionics, climate change, renewable energy, agriculture and the internet of things.
+* Stalk him at Twitter @dwjperry
 -- *Slide End* --

 -- *Slide* --